iampraffulbisht/Hand_Tracking/README.md

 This will launch a webcam window displaying your hand with detected landmarks visualized as circles and connections.

 Terminate the Application:
-Stop termianl to to terminate application
+Stop termianl to  terminate application

 Customization (Optional)